dcohen-dalton/csx/_sources/assignments/1-getting-started/getting-started.rst.txt

    Do the following in the ``MovingBallApp`` class.

    #.
-Add code to let the user set the starting X position of the circle.
+Add code to let the user set the starting X position of the ball.
    #.
-Have the circle move in a diagonal across the screen, so as y decreases by 1, x simultaneously increases by 1.
+Make the ball move diagonally across the graph, so as y decreases by 1, x simultaneously increases by 1.

 Step 3: Create Your Own Animation (Random Walk)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^